jimmybgammyknee/ACAD-BioinfoResume-July2022/index.md

 ---

-# A Bioinformatics CV is part of an arsenal
+# A Bioinformatics CV is one part of an arsenal

 - Networking
 - Open source software contributions